ifisq/tunetrack-website/README.md

-added react, and made it a bit smoother with animations
+added react, and made it a bit smoother with animations :D